nebelorz/New-World-Auto-Fishing/README.md

 Set up your settings in config.py and run the program!

 ### 🔴 Console LOG
-Launching the program executing "console.bat" is highly recommended, as it displays useful information like timestamp, how many loops made so far, casts until next repair and successfully completion or error of steps.
+Launching the program executing "console.py" is highly recommended, as it displays useful information like timestamp, how many loops made so far, casts until next repair and successfully completion or error of steps.

-If you want the console to be on top, use [AutoHotkey](https://www.autohotkey.com/) or any of [these](https://www.howtogeek.com/196958/the-3-best-ways-to-make-a-window-always-on-top-on-windows/) methods.
+The console will stay always on top of everything else.

 ### 🔴 Anti-AFK
 Will move left and right, back to original position, so beware not to be standing on a little spot from which you can fall.

-### 🔴 Bait Function
+### 🔴 Bait Usage
-Equips a bait everytime it expires, and always equips the first bait on the baits menu.
+Equips a bait everytime it expires, and always equips the first one on the baits menu.
-It stops automatically whenever you don't have baits left.
+It stops automatically whenever you run out of baits.

 ### 🔴 Key Bindings
 The key bindings in-game are set to default, you can change them at "config.py" file.